msalemor/azure-appgw-apim/README.md

 - The script will create a self-signed root CA
 - It will also create the api and gateway certificate signed by the root CA

+> **Note:** Please note that the script includes detail comments about each of these steps.

 ### Deploy API Management and Application Gateway

 > **File:** ```DeployServices.ps1```